CT / PET CT examination

 Referral

-Referral process for examinations financed by OEP:
+Referral process for privately financed PET/CT examinations:

 How to prepare for the PET/CT examination